IconoclastLabs/motion-rubberstamp/README.md

 ## Notes

 The iOS Simulator is trying to cache your app icons.
-For this reason we've put in a significant refresh step!
+For this reason we've put in a significant step that will refresh your simulator automatically by closing it before building.

 Your app data and simulator are restarted to refresh the icon to the latest version, which means your simulator will restart each time you build.
 It's a small but notable necessary evil.

 Motion-rubberstamp _currently_ only checks for app icons in the `/resources` path, regardless of what your Rakefile is configured for.

+Motion-rubberstamp will only run if your version or git information has changed to prevent invoking ImageMagick more than necessary.

 ## Uninstall
 #### Bye?
 Rubberstamp will not stamp your archive/production apps.
 No need to leave us like that!
 But if you must...